Massage Therapy Practice Communicable Disease Prevention Protocol

 BC Centre for Disease Control and WorkSafe BC.

-- Patient symptoms of illness screening will continue prior to all scheduled appointments.
+- Patient symptoms of illness, exposure, and travel screening will continue prior to all scheduled appointments.
 The patient will be contacted 24-48 hours before their appointment time to complete the screening.
-Stay home and reschedule your appointment if you or your household members are unwell.
-The patient is required to complete pre-treatment screening questions with the RMT prior to every appointment.
-The patient will receive a phone call (for initial patients) or text message (for subsequent patients) the day before their scheduled appointment.
-If the patient answers "yes" to any of the questions, they must thoroughly discuss their answer with the RMT to assess eligibility for receiving treatment, to ensure the lowest possible risk to the RMT's practice environment.
+Reschedule your appointment and stay home if you are unwell.
+Patients are required to complete pre-treatment screening questions with the RMT prior to every appointment.
+The patient will receive a text message the day before their scheduled appointment.
+If the patient answers "yes" to any of the questions, they must thoroughly discuss their answer with the RMT to assess eligibility for receiving treatment; this ensure the lowest possible risk to the RMT's practice environment.
 It is mandatory to complete this pre-treatment screening; any incomplete screening will result in the appointment being automatically canceled.
-If a patient has been found to be withholding information, or not honestly/fully disclosing symptoms or exposure risk information, that is pertinent to the safety of the RMT's clinic environment, the therapeutic relationship with this patient will be terminated immediately; the patient will not be welcome to return to the clinic to receive further massage therapy care from the RMT.
+If a patient has been found to be withholding information, or not honestly/fully disclosing symptoms or exposure risk information that is pertinent to the safety of the RMT's clinic environment, the therapeutic relationship with this patient will be terminated immediately and the patient will not be welcome to return to the clinic to receive further massage therapy care from the RMT.

 - If a patient develops symptoms of illness and/or tests positive for Covid-19 within 72 hour AFTER receiving treatment from the RMT, it is essential that the patient notify the RMT immediately, so that the RMT may mitigate transmission risk to other patients.

-- If the patient or RMT tests positive for Covid-19, or develops symptoms of illness, the appointment must be canceled and may not be rescheduled until the fever has resolved for 24+ hours, their symptoms have lessened to the point that they feel well, and a minimum of 5 days has passed for vaccinated individuals and 10 days has passed for unvaccinated individuals, before they may reschedule their massage therapy appointment.
+- If the patient or RMT tests positive for Covid-19, or develops symptoms of other illness, the appointment must be canceled and may not be rescheduled until fever has resolved for 24+ hours, symptoms have lessened to the point of feeling well, and a minimum of 5 days has passed, before rescheduling a massage therapy appointment.

 - Hand washing/sanitization measures will remain necessary prior to entering the clinic, during your appointment and post treatment.
-Hand washing/sanitizing and social distancing posters will be displayed in common areas, the treatment room and washroom.
+Hand washing/sanitizing posters will be displayed in the washrooms and staff kitchen.